roodymike/MyYT/README.md

 # MyYT
-This readme change is comming from main2 as part of Merge request.
+This is a project to get an understanding of various concepts creating a clone of youtube.